 At ng homes we understand that our people are our greatest resource.
 Our staff are committed to delivering an excellent level of service to our communities and we value and support all of our people and encourage them to achieve their maximum potential.
 Our staff are motivated, supported and developed to ensure that the organisation provides excellent services to tenants and other customers and achieves our ambitious objectives.
 The Association is recognised with the Investors in People Gold Award and the Investors in People Health and Wellbeing Award.
-A renewed focus on staff engagement during 2018 has led to number of innovative initiatives being underway and has contributed to the creation of a positive work environment where everyone can contribute to achieving high performance.
+A renewed focus on staff engagement has led to number of innovative initiatives being underway and has contributed to the creation of a positive work environment where everyone can contribute to achieving high performance.
 We work together to make the organisation the best it can be.
 We aim to create a workplace where everyone is personally involved and understands how their role contributes to the success of the organisation.
 Succession planning at all levels is a priority, so we identify clear development routes for staff and recognise the importance of informal types of development, such as mentoring and coaching as well as more formal methods of training and development and we continue to provide opportunities for staff to grow and develop with the organisation.

-In 2019, the Association achieved another successful annual review of our IIP accreditation and we were awarded Investors in Young People (IIYP) Gold status.
+In February 2020, the Association achieved the continued award of Investors in People (IIP) Gold accreditation and the IIP Health and Wellbeing Award which will be in place until 2023.
+In addition to this, we were awarded Investors in Young People (IIYP) Gold status in March 2019 and this recognition will remain in place until March 2022.
 The IIYP review assessed how ng homes attract, recruit, support, guide, develop and retain young people and the Assessor was very impressed by the organisation and spoke very highly of all the people that she met, stating: "The young people that I met with are great ambassadors who spoke positively about their experiences with you.
 The overall feedback I received was very encouraging and insightful which is further testimony of your commitment and desire to support young people."